Preserving Healthy Sleep Habits in the Summer

 #2 Make it dark

 The sun rising extra early can really confuse our little one’s internal clocks.
 It is also a challenge to convince kids it is bedtime when it is still light out!
 Darkening your child’s room will help them to meet their day and night sleep needs.
 It also help to prevent bedtime battles, early morning wake ups and nap refusals or short naps.
 You are aiming for a darkness of a 9 or 10 out of 10 – think cave like.
+You can find some of my favorite blackout solutions here.

 #3 Control the temperature